Vaibhav-Dewangan/Youtube-Clone/README.md

 2. **User Authentication**:
    - Added a registration and login system, where users can sign up with a **username, email, and password**.
    - Secured the app with **JWT-based authentication**.
-   - Before signing in, users see a "Sign In" button; once logged in, their name appears in the header, and they can access the main content.
+   - Before signing in, users see a "Sign In" button; once logged in, their name appears in the header.

 3. **Search and Filter Functionality**:
    - Implemented a dynamic search bar in the header that filters videos by title as users type.